andreasb70/EMIL/README.md

 ## The Future

-EMIL is good enough for many little scripting need withing Apps, but certainly it would be nice to remove some of the restrictions.
+EMIL is good enough for many little scripting needs withing Apps, but certainly it would be nice to remove some of the restrictions.
 This most precious ones IMHO are:

 - Add a concept of local variables (and as a result passing parameters to sub-routines)
 - Add array and dictionary variable types